silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

     SALUTATION: Beep Beep
 ```

-### Finalising namespace updates
+### Finalising namespace updates {#namespace-finalise}
-You'll need to perform the following steps manually, even if you've used the automated rewrite of namespaces previously.
+You'll need to perform the following steps manually, even if you've used the automated rewrite of namespaces.

 DataObject database tables will default to use a namespaced name.
 For example, if you have a class under `App\Web\Products\ExplosiveTennisBall` that extends `DataObject`, the matching table in your database will be called `App_Web_Products_ExplosiveTennisBall`.
 You can define a `private static $table_name` property on your DataObjects to use more convenient table names.
 For example, `private static $table_name = 'ExplosiveTennisBall';`.

 In your PHP code, calls to the `_t()` method should be updated to use the full namespace of the target class.